genestack/user-tutorials/source/tutorials/Getting_started/organising-your-research.rst

 Format-free files
 -----------------

-While you browse around all the folders, we’d like to point out a key feature of Genestack Platform:  **all files are format-free objects**.
+While you browse around all the folders, we would like to point out a key feature of Genestack Platform:  **all files are format-free objects**.
 Each Genestack file can be considered a container, packing several physical files or even a database, with complex and rich